mshah0722/Probablistic-Reasoning-Projects/README.md

 ## Bayesian Linear Regression
 1. Using Bayesian regression to fit a linear model with Gaussian noise
 2. The parameter is modelled as a zero mean isotropic Gaussian random vector and estimated by deriving the posterior distribution.

+## Hidden Markov Models
+1. Using Forward-Backward to track a rover’s movement over time
+2. Seeking the most likely sequence of the states via the Viterbi algorithm